 Kelso from That '70s Show grew one of these when he became a cop because he thought it would make him look like an authority figure.
 Hyde said it made him look like a porn star.
 Kelso was happy either way.
 His friends later shaved it into a Hitler mustache while he was sleeping.

 The X-Files.
-The Nameless corporate hitman in the two-parter "Tempus Fugit" & "Max" has one.
+The Unnamed corporate hitman in the two-parter "Tempus Fugit" & "Max" has one.
 Unfortunately his demise at the hands of alien abductors prevented fans from adding "Porn Stache Man" to X Files' list of nameless bad guys.

 Various police officers who were somehow part of several of the Agents' investigations.
 For instance in "Wetwired" or in "Chinga".

 Spencer Shay of iCarly generally includes one of these in any diguise.
 For example, infiltrating his sisters school as a janitor to catch her making out with Bad Boy Griffin.

 Mike from All in the Family had one.
 Once or twice in the series he would shave it off, only for the characters to point out that he looked better with the creepy mustache than without it.